 This proposal does not mandate a particular garbage collection algorithm.
-We believe that it is possible to use any garbage collector that supports object pinning for at least union members which cannot be easily tagged, for any pointers in stack frames corresponding to legacy code or non-strict code, and for data structures not subject to #pragma strict.
-The cost of supporting such object pinning seems to not be well understood.
-(Anecdotes from others suggest that it is impractical, and the collector should avoid moving objects, if more than about 1% of objects would be pinned.
-We expect this to be rare in most C++ applications if #pragma strict is used for major data structures.
+We believe that it is possible to use any garbage collector that supports object pinning for at least union members which cannot be easily tagged, for any pointers in stack frames corresponding to legacy code or non-strict code, and for data structures not subject to [[gc strict]].
+The cost of supporting such object pinning in copying collectors seems to not be well understood.
+(Anecdotes from others suggest that the collector should avoid moving objects if more than about 1% of objects would be pinned.
+We expect this to be rare in most C++ applications if [[gc strict]] is used for major data structures.
+Experience with mostly copying collectors [1] appears consistent with this.)
+Of course this is not an issue for non-moving collectors.

-11For details, see [6].
+15For details, see [7].